 - Specialty training – around five years: Now in the pathology specialty of your choice, you’ll start training to become a consultant pathologist.
 You’ll work with increasing independence to diagnose disease, advise other doctors and treat patients.
 After passing the Fellowship examination of the College (FRCPath) and completing the training programme, you’ll be qualified to apply for a consultant pathologist post in your chosen field.

 To become a consultant clinical scientist in any specialty, you need a strong educational background in science.
 It’s important to get a spread of GCSEs at grades A–C, and relevant science A-levels.
 From there, you can start an undergraduate course in clinical science, or complete a science degree and start on a graduate-entry training programme.
 For more information visit the NHS Health Careers website.

-Like doctors, clinical scientists train in local programmes, so what you’ll do and when may vary.
+Like doctors, clinical scientists train in regionally-designed programmes, so what you’ll do and when may vary.
 However, all trainees follow the same overall curriculum.

 - Undergraduate or postgraduate study – three or more years: You’ll need to gain a good grounding in the scientific field you’re interested in.
 This could be through a Bachelor’s degree or a postgraduate qualification.

 - Scientific Training Programme – three years: Training will include a mix of academic study and practical work experience.
 When you’re finished, you’ll be awarded a Certificate of Completion of the Scientist Training Programme and will be able to apply for registration as a clinical scientist.